Online advertising: Display advertising

 Display advertising conveys its advertising message visually using text, logos, animations, videos, photographs, or other graphics.
 Display advertising is ubiquitous across online systems including websites, search engines, social media platforms, mobile applications and email.
-Google and Facebook dominate online display advertising, which has become highly concentrated market, with estimates that they were responsible for 70% of overall US digital advertising revenue in 2016.
+Google and Facebook dominate online display advertising, which has become a highly concentrated market, with estimates that they were responsible for 70% of overall US digital advertising revenue in 2016.
 The goal of display advertising is to obtain more traffic, clicks, or popularity for the advertising brand or organization.
 Display advertisers frequently target users with particular traits to increase the ads' effect.

 Web banner advertising

 Web banners or banner ads typically are graphical ads displayed within a web page.
 Many banner ads are delivered by a central ad server.

 Banner ads can use rich media to incorporate video, audio, animations, buttons, forms, or other interactive elements using Java applets, HTML5, Adobe Flash, and other programs.
 Frame ads were the first form of web banners.
 The colloquial usage of "banner ads" often refers to traditional frame ads.
 Website publishers incorporate frame ads by setting aside a particular space on the web page.
-The Interactive Advertising Bureau's Ad Unit Guidelines proposes standardized pixel dimensions for ad units.
+The Interactive Advertising Bureau's Ad Unit Guidelines propose standardized pixel dimensions for ad units.

 Pop-ups/pop-unders: A pop-up ad is displayed in a new web browser window that opens above a website visitor's initial browser window.
 A pop-under ad opens a new browser window under a website visitor's initial browser window.
 Pop-under ads and similar technologies are now advised against by online authorities such as Google, who state that they "do not condone this practice".

 Floating ad: A floating ad, or overlay ad, is a type of rich media advertisement that appears superimposed over the requested website's content.
 Floating ads may disappear or become less obtrusive after a pre-set time period.

 Expanding ad: An expanding ad is a rich media frame ad that changes dimensions upon a predefined condition, such as a preset amount of time a visitor spends on a webpage, the user's click on the ad, or the user's mouse movement over the ad.
-Expanding ads allow advertisers to fit more information into a restricted ad space.
+Expanding ads enable the inclusion of more content within a limited initial ad space.

-Trick banners: A trick banner is a banner ad where the ad copy imitates some screen element users commonly encounter, such as an operating system message or popular application message, to induce ad clicks.
+Trick banners: A trick banner is a banner ad where the ad copy imitates some screen elements users commonly encounter, such as an operating system message or popular application message, to induce ad clicks.
 Trick banners typically do not mention the advertiser in the initial ad, and thus they are a form of bait-and-switch.
 Trick banners commonly attract a higher-than-average click-through rate, but tricked users may resent the advertiser for deceiving them.